lilianjallageas/ng-boilerplate/README.md

 In order to test/run the application, you need to:
 - Install NodeJS [nodejs.org]
 - Go to the root of the project
-- Run: "node ./scripts/web-server.js"
+- Run: `node ./scripts/web-server.js`
-- Access the app with your favorite browser at: http://localhost:8000/app/index.html
+- Access the app with your favorite browser at: `http://localhost:8000/app/index.html`

 # Running the Tests of the Application